 And the leaked benchmarks make for impressive reading – note that these weren’t tested at the latter huge overclocked speed, but at the factory default boost.
 In 3DMark’s Firestrike Ultra, the 1050 Ti hit 1,895 points, and in the new DX12 benchmark Time Spy the card racked up a score of 2,513.

-We have to remember that there is a possibility these leaked figures could have been cooked up, but they look to be on the level, and assuming that’s the case, the GTX 1050 Ti outdoes the vast majority of the results you’ll see with the GTX 960 (which generally speaking pitches around the 1,500 level or a bit better, and it’s a card that can cope nicely with gaming at full HD resolution).
+We have to remember that there is a possibility these leaked figures could have been cooked up, but they look to be on the level.
+Assuming that’s the case, the GTX 1050 Ti outdoes the vast majority of the results you’ll see with the GTX 960 (which generally speaking pitches around the 1,500 level or a bit better, and it’s a card that can cope nicely with gaming at Full HD resolution).

 You’ll get that power for a rumored $150 (around £120, AU$200) price tag, which will make this video card a very tempting budget proposition for 1080p gamers.
 So, it just remains a case of keeping your fingers crossed that all this speculation comes to fruition.